-When I decided to leave teaching, I thought about setting up my own business.
+When I decided to leave teaching, I thought about going self-employed and setting up my own business.
 The first question I needed answering was, “Should I set myself up as a Sole Trader or Limited Company?”
 Here is a brief summary of the two:

 The term ‘sole trader’ relates to the way in which a business pays tax and national insurance.
 There is technically no legal distinction between a sole trader and their business.
 All of the business’ profits are classed as the sole trader’s personal income.
 Sole traders account for 60% of small businesses in the UK.
 A sole trader legal structure is the easiest to set up and that’s why it is such a popular option.